Applications for the Class of 2027 are now open

 - 4 years of English

-- 3 years of mathematics (including either trigonometry or pre-calculus)
+- 3 years of college preparatory mathematics (including algebra II and either trigonometry, precalculus, or statistics)

 - 3 years of science (at least 2 years of laboratory science)